akeru-inc/xcnotary/README.md

 # Bundle pre-checks

-`xcnotary` attempts to check your bundle for some [common notarization issues](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/resolving_common_notarization_issues) before uploading it to Apple.
+`xcnotary` attempts to check the input for some [common notarization issues](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/resolving_common_notarization_issues) before uploading it to Apple.
 While not foolproof, these checks may potentially save you minutes waiting for a response only to fail due to an incorrect code signing flag.

 ![Bundle pre-check](/docs/images/precheck.png)

-The following checks are currently performed:
+When the input is an app bundle, the following checks will be performed:

-- [x] Bundle being signed with a Developer ID certificate and not containing unsigned items.
+- ✅ Bundle being signed with a Developer ID certificate and not containing unsigned items.
-- [x] Bundle being signed with a secure timestamp.
+- ✅ Bundle being signed with a secure timestamp.
-- [x] Bundle *not* having the get-task-allow entitlement.
+- ✅ Bundle *not* having the get-task-allow entitlement.
-- [x] Bundle having hardened runtime enabled.
+- ✅ Bundle having hardened runtime enabled.

+When the input is a *.pkg*, only the Developer ID signing check is performed, i.e. the only check that can be performed at the moment without extracting the contents of the package.
+As such, in your workflow you may want to run `xcnotary precheck` on your bundle target before including it in a package.

-# Building a notarization-friendly bundle
+# Building for notarization

-Following is a working example that sets various necessary build flags, such as code signing with a "secure timestamp":
+The following examples set various necessary build flags, such as code signing with a "secure timestamp."

+### Bundles

 ```sh
 xcodebuild \